justinlee0777/prospero/README.md

 ### Installation

+`prospero` has two peer dependencies that are used only for operations on Node.

 The project relies on the package `canvas` so that text rendered with certain fonts can be appropriately sized. `canvas` has unique compilation if your OS does not support it out-of-the-box.
 Please refer to the "Compiling" section of the [GitHub](https://github.com/Automattic/node-canvas).

+`jsdom` is also used to simulate a Window on Node.
+This initializes a sanitizer that will remove certain tags from text, as they are incompatible with `prospero`.
+(A possible feature is to disable the sanitization so the client may accept any drawbacks.)

 Therefore, to install `prospero` in your project, run:

 ```
-npm install canvas prospero
+npm install canvas jsdom prospero
 ```

 ### Usage

-`prospero` currently has two entry-points: `prospero/server` and `prospero/web`.
+`prospero` has two barrel entry-points: `prospero/server` and `prospero/web`.
+For tree-shaking, there are individual entry-points divided by utility as exposed in `exports` of the `package.json`.

-`prospero/server` uses dependencies from the Node environment. `Pages` takes text and paginates them based on the dimensions given to it.
+`prospero/server` uses dependencies from the Node environment. `Pages` (`prospero/server/pages`) takes text and paginates them based on the dimensions given to it.

 ```
 const pageStyles: PageStyles = {